peropandiloski/home_work-2/README.md

 As a W3C specification, one important objective for the Document Object Model is to provide a standard programming interface that can be used in a wide variety of environments and applications.
 The Document Object Model can be used with any programming language.
 In order to provide precise, language-independent specification of the Document Object Model interfaces, we have chosen to define the specifications in OMG IDL, as defined in the CORBA 2.2 specification.
 In addition to the OMG IDL specification, we provide language bindings for Java and ECMAScript (an industry-standard scripting language based on JavaScript and JScript).
 Note: OMG IDL is used only as a language-independent and implementation-neutral way to specify interfaces.
 Various other IDLs could have been used; the use of OMG IDL does not imply a requirement to use a specific object binding runtime.
 # What the Document Object Model is?
+The Document Object Model (DOM) is a programming interface for HTML and XML documents.
+It represents the page so that programs can change the document structure, style, and content.
+The DOM represents the document as nodes and objects.
+That way, programming languages can connect to the page.

+A Web page is a document.
+This document can be either displayed in the browser window or as the HTML source.
+But it is the same document in both cases.
+The Document Object Model (DOM) represents that same document so it can be manipulated.
+The DOM is an object-oriented representation of the web page, which can be modified with a scripting language such as JavaScript.

+The W3C DOM and WHATWG DOM standards are implemented in most modern browsers.
+Many browsers extend the standard, so care must be exercised when using them on the web where documents may be accessed by various browsers with different DOMs.
 The Document Object Model is a programming API for documents.
 The object model itself closely resembles the structure of the documents it models.
 For instance, consider this table, taken from an HTML document:

       <TABLE>